A SOUTH AFRICAN FARM in the 1950's.

 As a boy of 11 young Henry was interned with his mother and other siblings in the Orange River concentration camp during the Boer War ( 1898-1902).
-Because of his grandfather's intervention with the Cape Authorities Henry's father , Johan Frederick Schickerling was not send to Ceylon as a POW but interned at the same camp as his wife and children.
+Because of his father in law's intervention with the Cape Authorities Henry's father , Johan Frederick Schickerling was not send to Ceylon as a POW but interned at the same camp as his wife and children.
 Young Henry's mother Isabella Uys was from a very prominent family from Paarl in the Cape Province.
 Her first cousin Isabella Krige (Ouma Issie) married Jan Smuts the later Prime Minister of South Africa.
 After the war the Schickerling family returned to their farm Bergfontein and found everything burnt to the ground and all their cattle killed .The only things that was left was an old dog.

 They had to start from scratch.